ChiaYunhan/GoogleReveiwScraper-flask-angular/README.md

 1. Access Angular frontend at: [http://localhost:4200](http://localhost:4200)
 2. Enter a Google Maps location URL into the input field, and click "Scrape" to retrieve the reviews.
 You can download the results as a CSV or have them automatically uploaded to your S3 bucket.

+## Current Issues
+1. Inconsistent scraping, sometimes the scraper fully scrapes the MAX_SCROLL but occasionally stops short and returns the wrong number of reviews.

 ## Future Improvements
 1. Add an option to make the automatic upload to S3 optional, thus not having to set up aws account.